public-activity/public_activity/README.md

 This should make your specs faster.

-If you want to test recording activities, remember you can nest those blocks!
+If you want to test recording activities, remember that you can nest those blocks!
 Even with the disabled-by-default PublicActivity behavior, you can do this in
 tests: